Degra02/tors/README.md

-  search  Search for a .onion by name [default] [aliases: s] create  Create a new association [aliases: c] update  Update an existing association [aliases: u] remove  Remove an existing association [aliases: r] list    List all stored associations [aliases: l] help    Print this message or the help of the given subcommand(s)
+  search  Search for a .onion by name [default] [aliases: s] create  Create a new association [aliases: c] update  Update an existing association [aliases: u] delete  Delete an existing association [aliases: d] list    List all stored associations [aliases: l] help    Print this message or the help of the given subcommand(s)